-The scope of JCA-ML is the coordination of the ITU-T work programme on applications of machine learning and its related standardization work for telecommunications/ICTs.
-JCA-ML seeks cooperation and collaboration from external standards development organizations, consortia, forums, and academia studying ML applications and their relevant works.
-The JCA-ML operates under the terms of clause 5 (Joint coordination activities) of Recommendation ITU-T A.1.
+The scope of the Joint Coordination Activity on Artificial Intelligence, including Machine Learning (JCA-AI/ML) is coordinating the ITU-T work programme on applications of artificial intelligence, including machine learning for future networks and its related standardization work for telecommunications/ICTs.
+JCA-AI/ML seeks cooperation and collaboration from external standards development organizations, consortia, forums, and academia studying artificial intelligence, including machine learning for future networks, applications and their relevant works.
+The JCA-AI/ML operates under the Recommendation ITU-T A.18 (Joint coordination activities: Establishment and working procedures).

 I.2 Objectives

-The objectives of JCA-ML are as follows:
+The objectives of the JCA- AI/ML are as follows:

-The JCA-ML ensures that the ITU-T work programme on applications of machine learning and its related standardization work for telecommunications/ICTs is progressed in a well-coordinated manner among all ITU-T study groups and their relevant Questions.
+The JCA-AI/ML ensures that the ITU-T work programme on applications of artificial intelligence, including machine learning for future networks, and its related standardization work for telecommunications/ICTs is progressed in a well-coordinated manner among all ITU-T study groups and their relevant Questions.

-JCA-ML monitors the work programmes of other SDO's to detect duplication and promotes the usage of terms and definitions in a manner consistent with existing standardized definitions in this area.
+JCA-AI/ML monitors the work programmes of other SDO's to detect duplication and promotes the usage of terms and definitions in a manner consistent with existing standardized definitions in this area.

-Whenever duplication of effort or planning issues are discovered, the JCA-MLs reports this to the parent study group to coordinate all activities with other relevant groups.
+Whenever duplication of effort or planning issues are discovered, the JCA-AI/ML reports this to the parent study group to coordinate all activities with other relevant groups.

-The JCA-ML considers and encourages possibilities of cooperation and collaboration on applications of machine learning with relevant groups such as ISO/IEC JTC 1, ISO/IEC JTC 1/SC 42, ISO/IEC JTC 1/SC 29, ISO/TC37, IEC TC 62, IEC SMB Advisory Committee on Information security and data privacy, IEC SMB Strategic Group 11 and 12, IEC SMB Strategic Group 12, IEEE, Khronos Group, MPAI, W3C, etc. as well as open-source communities where ML applications experts eagerly participate and contribute.
+The JCA-AI/ML considers and encourages possibilities of cooperation and collaboration on applications of artificial intelligence, including machine learning for future networks with relevant groups such as ISO/IEC JTC 1, ISO/IEC JTC 1/SC 42, ISO/IEC JTC 1/SC 29, ISO/TC37, IEC TC 62, IEC SMB Advisory Committee on Information security and data privacy, IEC SMB Strategic Group 11 and 12, IEC SMB Strategic Group 12, IEEE, Khronos Group, MPAI, W3C, etc. as well as open-source communities where artificial intelligence, including machine learning for future networks, applications experts eagerly participate and contribute.

-The JCA-ML periodically reviews the roadmaps in ITU-T (e.g., Artificial Intelligence Standardization Roadmap [ITU-T Y Suppl.
+The JCA-AI/ML periodically reviews the roadmaps in ITU-T (e.g., Artificial Intelligence Standardization Roadmap [ITU-T Y Suppl.
 72 (11/2022)]) to collect relevant information of the on-going and published deliverables from ITU-T, other relevant standard development organizations, consortia and forums, including support to a gap analysis under its parent group.

-The JCA-ML considers the work of standards development organizations consortia and forums for use in its coordination function and provides information on this work for use by the relevant study groups in their work.
+The JCA-AI/ML considers the work of standards development organizations, consortia and forums for use in its coordination function and provides information on this work for use by the relevant study groups in their work.

-To facilitate internal coordination within ITU-T, JCA-ML invites representatives of all ITU-T study groups and focus groups to its meetings.
+To facilitate internal coordination within ITU-T, the JCA-AI/ML invites representatives of all ITU-T study groups and focus groups to its meetings.

-To foster external collaboration, JCA-ML invites representatives from other relevant standards development organizations, regional/national organizations, consortia and forums to join the JCA.
+To foster external collaboration, the JCA-AI/ML invites representatives from other relevant standards development organizations, regional/national organizations, consortia and forums to join the JCA.

 I.3 Administrative support

-ITU-T Telecommunications Standardization Bureau (TSB) provides the secretariat and facilities the operation of JCA-ML within its resource limits.
+ITU-T Telecommunications Standardization Bureau (TSB) provides the secretariat and facilities the operation of the JCA-AI/ML within its resource limits.

 I.4 Meetings

-The JCA-ML meets three times a year for considering timely updates and reports from different parties.
-JCA-ML will work electronically using teleconferences and with face-to-face meetings as needed.
-Meetings will be held as determined by the JCA-ML and will be announced to its participants and on the ITU-T website.
+The JCA-AI/ML meets three times a year to consider timely updates and reports from different parties.
+The JCA-AI/ML will work electronically using teleconferences and face-to-face meetings as needed.
+Meetings will be held as determined by the JCA-AI/ML and will be announced to its participants and on the ITU-T website.
 Online and face-to-face meetings will usually occur concurrently with its parent group SG13 and between parent group SG13 meetings.

 I.5 Parent group and progress reports